 1. Small giants by Bo Burlingham

 Despite 20 years of working in Silicon Valley tech business and .com start ups, I don’t always always subscribe to the current in vogue concepts of raising money on a hype, celebrating the raising of money (which is in fact just debt), failing fast, pivoting and then cashing out your unicorn ASAP.
-Bo Burlingham’s book provides a refreshing alternative to this approach, detailing how some entrepreneurs want to be brilliant but stay small and focused, it isn’t about making fast money, it is about being the best you can be with solid values underpinning all decisions.
-Such has been the impact on me, we have adopted this approach and one of our core values is to focus ‘reputation over revenue’.
+Bo Burlingham’s book provides a refreshing alternative to this approach, detailing how some entrepreneurs want to be brilliant, but still stay small and focused.
+It isn’t about making fast money, it is about being the best you can be with solid values underpinning all decisions.
+Such has been the impact on me, we have adopted this approach at Clevertouch, and one of our core values is to focus on ‘reputation over revenue’.

 A corollary to this approach is 'The Monk and the Riddle: The art of creating a life while making a life' by Randy Kosimar.
-Ironically the author of this book is a VC himself, and whilst the story line is a little trite, the essence of the book is about ‘the journey not the destination’, and doing what you love, seeing a problem and making it better, whereas the single pursuit of profit just doesn’t work.
+Ironically the author of this book is a VC himself, and whilst the story line is a little trite, the essence of the book is about ‘the journey not the destination’, doing what you love, and seeing a problem with the aim of making it better, whereas the single pursuit of profit just doesn’t work.
 I used to give this book to all new employees at Clevertouch, I think they just thought I was weird.

 2. The Chocolate Wars by Diane Cadbury

 You’ll probably recognise the eponymous name - this is a brilliant social history of the 19th century entrepreneurs, many of whom, like Cadbury, were founded by Quakers who had no option but to create their own businesses.
-No option in that they could not pursue careers in the services or police as they were pacifists, but in their time they weren’t allowed to be MPs and were barred from Oxbridge and therefore a career in teaching.
-These Quaker’s founded business such as Fry’s of Bristol, Bryant and May and Barclays Bank.
+I mean no option because they could not pursue careers in the services or police because they were pacifists, and in their time they weren’t allowed to be MPs and were barred from Oxbridge and therefore a career in teaching.
+These Quaker’s founded business such as Fry’s of Bristol, Bryant and May, and Barclays Bank.
 Their values and purposeful based businesses create a fabulous foil for today’s businesses.
-That good business with a social conscious do better than those that only pursue profit.
+That good businesses with a social conscience do better than those that only pursue profit.
 The book is an amazing journey and the last chapter or two showcase exactly why the single minded pursuit of profits and maximising shareholder value is no longer relevant or sustainable.